ydesta3/StalkFinance/README.md

 ### Opportunity for Complexity
 - Using multiple api's for access to low-latency data for stock crypto and news data models to gather all desired data amongst utilizing Parse for backend authentication and chat-channel feature
-- Personalized Newsfeed for each user based on time spent on user content + more signals
+- Personalized Newsfeed for each user based on time spent on user content + more signals (using parse analytics tools)

 ## Table of Contents
 1. [Overview](#Overview)